-I recently went for an interview at an institution where I used to work.
-In recent years, a much more ‘managerial’ approach has overtaken some parts of this organisation, compared with others in its sector.
+I recently went for an interview at an university where I used to work.
+In recent years, a much more ‘managerial’ approach has overtaken some parts of this organisation, compared with others.
 In an recruitment context, this can mean questions tend to focus on the ‘big picture’ rather than the practicalities of the job.
-A couple of years ago I was asked in an interview there about such topics as the difference computerisation had made to the entire sector; the job actually involved hacking cascading style-sheets for three months, part-time.
+A couple of years ago I was asked in an interview there about such topics as the difference information technology had made to the higher education sector; the job actually involved hacking cascading style-sheets for three months, part-time.

 When I started working there the culture was very different.
 Individuality and a certain amount of eccentricity flourished, and we had the same freedom about taking days of leave and working hours that academics enjoy.
 Towards the end of my time, micro-management started creeping in, with the elevation of the timesheet as the unit of productivity: ‘you spent a day and a half on this project last year; the client is only paying for four hours!’
 At least we weren’t encouraged to use a stopwatch, as happened at another workplace I’ve had.

 There was a downside to this more tolerant culture; a casualness about dealing with staff which (almost always inadvertently) could cause hurt and result in loss of morale, as well as direct damage to the workings of the department.
 For example, my own job title changed at least three times, without my ever being notified of the changes.
 Information about salaries wasn’t kept confidential.
 And for a year and a half I wasn’t even invited to meetings of my own team!